profburke/bgurt/README.md

 - **AWS Lambdas and Step Functions**: these functions allow you to run your GUR manipulation workflow _in the cloud_, using AWS's serverless functionality.

 Binaries are available for macOS, Windows, and Linux (Specifically, Raspberry Pi; other Linux distributions are possible).
-Versions for AWS Lambda are currently only available as source code.
+AWS Lambda functions are currently only available as source code.

 ## How to Use